SoloUnity/alfred-spotify-commands/README.md

 Alfred powerpack is of course required.

 # How does this work?
-The workflow uses applescript to interface with Spotify, bypassing the need to use the Spotify API.
-Works without internet!
+The workflow uses applescript to interface with Spotify, bypassing the need to use the Spotify API and talk to Spotify servers.
+This means that it works offline and without delay!

 # Credits
 Workflow Icon: [@FelixMeens](https://twitter.com/FelixMeens)